exivity/react-orbitjs/packages/react-crud-hook/README.md

 [React](https://reactjs.org/) hook for CRUD-operations and record state management.

 This package attempts to make it easier to perform CRUD-operations while also providing methods to set attributes and relationships on a record.
+Records should conform to the JSON:API specs - https://jsonapi.org/

 ---